vinsingh29/cmpe255-spring19-assignment1/README.md

 Step1 .
 Data Preprocessing and environment setup
 The data is first uploaded in google drive for access in google colab.
 Next, converted each review text in lowercase also removed all puntutation.

+1.1: To get reviews for business that are restaurant, I first read the business data into business dataframe.

+Business Data Frame: Contains of all the business id that are restaurant. business_dataframe = df_business[df_business['categories'].str.contains('Restaurants','Restaurant', na=False)]

+Next, read the reviews from review data set in to a dataframe.
+Once data frames are created used below logic to merge both data frames based on business id.

+#Merging restaurants with review as per business id
+df = pd.merge(df_restaurant, df_review, on = 'business_id')

 Step2 .
 Created list of Positive,Negative and Neutral keywords after through analysis of data.

 Step3 .
 Created an algorithm to classify each review in the data set